satishluintel/eyesonprojects/README.md

 In this repository, we list all the open source projects for review, so that we know what's available out there in the open source world.

-After reviewing, we shall invite speakers for the OPEN SOURCE CONFERENCE 2021.
+After reviewing, we shall invite speakers representing some of the projects passing our review for the OPEN SOURCE CONFERENCE 2021.
 The venue is yet to be decided.

 Official Website : https://www.osconf.org [ Under Construction ]
 ___________________________________________________________________________________________

 This is a list of open source projects that are available in Github and outside Github.

-Please feel free to contribute.
+Please feel free to contribute, or submit us pull requests if you are a open source platform.
 _________________________________________________________________